Ch4kr4k/vimaslvim/README.md

 # Making Vim act like Lvim and Vscode Ide from scratch
-for those who want lvim but vim to much that they can't shift to nvim/lvim
+for those who want lvim but they love vim to much that they can't shift to nvim/lvim
 ### Screenshots
 ![vim1](./vim1.png)
 ![vim2](./vim2.png)